-Dylan started his recording career a folk singer, but refused to be pigeonholed.
+Dylan started his recording career as a folk singer but refused to be pigeonholed.
 After establishing himself as a protest singer, he moved towards full band arrangements by the mid-1960s, infusing the rock and roll that he’d rejected earlier with his interest in poetry.
 After 1966’s magnum opus Blonde on Blonde he retreated from the limelight, and his output became less consistent, but he made some excellent albums in the late 1960s and 1970s as well.
 I’m covered most of his albums from the 1960s and 1970s, but only have a couple of his subsequent records.
 I also thoroughly enjoyed his autobiographical excerpts on Chronicles: Volume One.
 Dylan’s also released an excellent series of official “Bootlegs” – I’ve only covered one here, but I imagine several more are worth examining.

 Like The Beatles, Dylan’s been so well covered that the world doesn’t really need my thoughts on him, but I’m writing about him because this site would feel incomplete without him – he’s one of the key artists of the rock music era, and it’s difficult to overstate his influence or the excellence of his catalogue.